 The “Fly on the Wall” Pitfall

-“A social aspect is the secret to an enduring fitness regimen,” says Pamela Peeke, author of the book Body for Life for Women.
+“A social aspect is a secret to an enduring fitness regimen,” says Pamela Peeke, author of the book Body for Life for Women.
 She also told me it becomes especially truer as we get older.
 Signing up for a fitness class is a great way to turn exercise into a party.
 The problem is that when you become a fly on the wall, you might get lazy.
 “If you know you aren’t being judged as an individual, your instinct is to fade into the background,” David McRaney says in You are Not So Smart.
 That means that in a sea of 35 Zumba-ers, those shimmies can get a little sloppy.

 Solution: To get around the natural tendency to “coast” in a group, make an effort stay focused on your own goals and performance.
 Or, pick a class where you’ll get individual attention (and positive peer pressure) from the teacher and your friends.